How to Stop Your Dog From Peeing & Pooping in the House: 11 Tips & FAQ

 The first step to stopping your dog from toileting indoors is to identify potential causes.

-The Top 11 Ways To Stop Your Dog From Peeing & Pooping in the House
+The Top 11 Ways to Stop Your Dog from Peeing & Pooping in the House

 1. Look for Triggers and Deterrents

 Check the yard or garden and make sure there is nothing that is scaring your dog.
 The presence of wildlife or the close proximity of neighboring dogs can be enough to prevent some pups from going outdoors.
-If your dog is peeing and pooping while you’re out of the house or during the night, when you’re asleep, it could be a sign of separation anxiety or that something is scaring or making your dog anxious.
+If your dog is peeing and pooping while you are out of the house or during the night, when you’re asleep, it could be a sign of separation anxiety or that something is scaring or making your dog anxious.

 If you identify potential triggers, try to remove those triggers or use them to help formulate a more effective training plan.